Total Eclipse Of Super Flower Blood Moon Happens This Wednesday

-DENVER (CBS4) – Something exciting will happen in the sky before sunrise on Wednesday and right now it looks like the weather will cooperate around Colorado.
+DENVER (CBS4) – Something exciting will happen in the sky before sunrise on Wednesday and the weather should largely cooperate to see it almost anywhere in Colorado.
 It’s a total lunar eclipse and it will last just under 15 minutes.

 Colorado is right on the eastern edge of locations that will be able to see the Super Flower Blood Moon.
-The eclipse will only be visible in the western United States and over the Pacific Ocean.READ MORE: Pedestrian Fatally Struck By Vehicle While Crossing Federal Boulevard
+The eclipse will only be visible in the western United States and over the Pacific Ocean.READ MORE: 'Third Culture Kids' Who Started Business In Colorado Offer Protection To Targeted Community

 FOR COLORADO